Hammad-Akbar/Chat-Bot/README.md

 4. `python app.py`
 5. Preview Running Application (might have to clear your cache by doing a hard refresh)

+### Pushing to Heroku
+After you create your heroku app, you will need to push the database to heroku:
+1. Create a database on heroku `heroku addons:create heroku-postgresql:hobby-dev`
+2. Wait until ready to use `heroku pg:wait`
+3. Alter the database owner:
+    a) `psql`
+    b) `ALTER DATABASE Postgres OWNER TO user` [where user is the username created in Section: "Setting up PSQL", 7b]
+4. Now push the database onto heroku, `heroku pg:push postgres DATABASE_URL`

 ## Aknowledgments and Issues:

 ### Challenges:
+There were numerous challenges faced when attempting to create this chat bot.
+The first challenge was simply how to store and take in messages from the user.
+This was accomplished using the useState hook in React.
+This hook allows use to utilize state variables in functional components.
+After receiving the message from the user, these messages are stored in a database and emited to the React component and display on the screen.
+Another challenge that I had was implementing a command to clear the chat log.
+In order to do this I would need to empty the database column that contains the message but maintain the same column.
+This was accomplished by creating a function which will perform a query to delete the column.
+After being deleted the session will restart.

+If I had more time available, one feature I would like to add is the ability to send pictures and have them display in the chat bubble.
+One way this could be implemented is having a button which lets us attatch an image.
+The image can be uploaded from the internet.
+When attatched the image's URL source would be sent over and stored into the database.
+The server response would be a chat bubble with the picture in it.

 ### Known Issues:
+One known issue that I have is that the messages sent by the user and the bot can not be differentiated.
+The bot responds with the same message that the user sends.
+Another issue is that there is currently no implementation which allows the user to enter their own username.